manishktomar/bash-scripts/README.md

 #  Bash Script for Installation on Ubuntu

 ## Project Description:
-In this project, I developed write Bash Script for Java, Apache, Tomcat and Nginx on Ubuntu.
+In this project, I developed Bash Script for Java, Apache, Tomcat and Nginx on Ubuntu.
 The primary goal of this project is to automated app installation and deployment on a Ubuntu OS.

 ## Overview: